budulinek/arduino-modbus-rtu-tcp-gateway/README.md

-# arduino-modbus-rtu-tcp-gateway
+# Modbus RTU ⇒ Modbus TCP/UDP Gateway
 Arduino-based Modbus RTU to Modbus TCP/UDP gateway with web interface.
 Allows you to connect Modbus RTU slaves (such as sensors, energy meters, HVAC devices) to Modbus TCP/UDP masters (such as home automation systems).
 You can adjust settings through web interface.

 ## What is it good for?

 Allows you to connect your Modbus RTU slaves (such as sensors, energy meters, HVAC devices) to Modbus TCP/UDP masters (such as monitoring systems, home automation systems).
 You do not need commercial Modbus gateways.
-Arduino (with an ethernet shield and a cheap MAX485 module) can do the job!
+Arduino (with an ethernet shield and a cheap TTL to RS485 module) can do the job!

 Change settings of your Arduino-based Modbus RTU to Modbus TCP/UDP gateway via web interface (settings are automatically stored in EEPROM).